koliprajakta0/climate-insights-ml/README.md

 This project was independently developed as part of my learning journey.
 It enhanced my technical understanding of NLP, classification algorithms, data visualization, and real-world data interpretation — especially in the context of climate science communication.

-Feel free to fork, contribute, or use the pipeline as a base for further NLP or climate-related modeling!

 ---